 30g dried quinoa

-Once the quinoa is cooked, mix in the salads and sprinkle over a little chilli flakes.
+Once everything is cooked, mix together in the pan and serve.

 Pinch of salt